MooersLab/emacs-learning-spiral-hydra/README.md

 Hydras demonstrate the highly configurable nature of Emacs.
 These pop-up menus are called hydras because one hydra popup menu can be used to call many other hydra popup menus.
 However, only one hydra is displayed at a time.

 I use a hydras of hydras to serve as a port of entry to all of my hydras.
 There is no limit to how deeply the hydras can be nested.
-Because of this feature, the analogy with the mythological beast breaks down to the disappoint of those who know their Greek mythology.
+Because of this feature, the analogy with the mythological beast breaks down to the disappointment of those who know their Greek mythology.

 Hydras are often associated with a specific Emacs package for the purpose of easing the use of the functions in that package.
 They provide keyboard shortcuts in the form of single or multiple letters that can be entered in the keyboard or clicked on with the cursor to invoke the associated function.
 In addition to running elisp functions inside of Emacs, hydras can be used to open external applications from inside Emacs, they can be used to open specific files for editing or reading, and they can be used to open specific web pages in your default browser.
+The latter two features can be done by using the bookmarks package that is built into Emacs's core.
 The blue-colored letters in the snapshot of the hydra below are mapped to commands that are invoked by clicking the letter(s) with the cursor.
 Hydras are used to evade learning the corresponding key bindings.